blgorman/RescueYourGitRepo/README.md

     Follow the instructions on that repo to complete the activity

+## Additional Materials

+Slides for the talk are [here](https://talkimages.blob.core.windows.net/rescuegit/RescueGit.pptx).
+Lots of demo videos make it too large to host in a GIT repository at GitHub without GIT LFS.

 ## Conclusion

 I hope this has helped you.
 Please let me know if you have any questions or concerns, issues, etc.